Skip to main content

 Support to regional symphony orchestras

 According to the Act on Music (Lov om musik, LBK nr 32 af 14/01/2014), five regional symphony orchestras are financially supported by the state.
-The five orchestras contribute to strengthen music life in the regions.
-The objective and targets of the orchestras are established in a framework agreement.
-In Action Plan for Music 2019–2022, the Ministry of Culture emphasises an outreach obligation of the orchestras in the surrounding areas.
-In January 2023, the Minister for Culture initiated the task of updating the Action plan for Music.
-The new action plan will cover the 2023-2024 period.
+The five orchestras contribute to strengthening music life in the regions.
+The objectives and targets of the orchestras are established in a framework agreement.

 Support to theatres in Denmark

-According to the Act on Performance Art (Lov om scenekunst, LBK nr 246 af 18/03/2020)), the Ministry of Culture supports theatres all over Denmark:
+According to the Act on Performance Art (Lov om scenekunst, LBK nr 1473 af 30 /11/2023), the Ministry of Culture not only supports the Royal Danish Theatre but also theatres all over Denmark.

-The Copenhagen Theatre Cooperation entered into a cooperation with a range of theatres in Copenhagen in order to provide a broad spectrum of high-quality of theatres in Copenhagen.
+The Copenhagen Theatre Cooperation entered into a cooperation with a range of theatres in Copenhagen in order to provide a broad spectrum of high-quality theatres in Copenhagen.
 The Ministry of Culture supports the cooperation financially.
-In the 2016–2020 framework agreement, five theatres are part of the cooperation.
+In the 2020–2024 framework agreement, four theatres are part of the cooperation.

 Cultural activities relevant for young people on a municipal level

-• According to the Act on Music (Lov om musik, LBK nr 32 af 14/01/2014), every municipality is by law obliged to have a music school that provides music education to children and young people up until the age of 25 years.
+- According to the Act on Music (Lov om musik, LBK nr 32 af 14/01/2014), every municipality is, by law, obliged to have a music school that provides music education to children and young people up until the age of 25.
 The music schools are important arenas for young people’s artistic activities.

 All activities mentioned above are publicly funded or state-subsidised